This is a guest blog post by Eric Olavson.

 You can often get airline discounts if you are needing to travel and there has been a death in the family or death is imminent.
-Here’s a useful chart that shows specific airline bereavement policies.
+Here’s a useful chart that shows specific airline policies relating to bereavement.

 Be sure to make a copy of the death certificate, in case the airline (or the employer) needs verification.

 In summary, there is no legal right to take bereavement leave, but most employers will have a written policy and will honor that policy.

 To determine how much time to take off, consult the employee manual.
 Work within the assumption of three days, and then calculate what seems to be reasonable in light of the circumstances.

 What do you think?
 How much time did you take off when a loved one died?